Learning Gateway and Electronic Learning Modules: FeedBack for Coaches

 Learning Gateway and Electronic Learning Modules

 My objective is to test the usability of the online learning modules through usability tests.
-I am also currently performing usability testing on the Medhub mobile application.
-The results of these usability tests are presented to stakeholders.
+I test the content, navigation, interactions, and general usability of the module.

 The e-learning modules are created using Articulate Storyline 3.
 I test the modules for content changes, usability issues, design changes, and interactions.
 These changes are determined through two rounds of usability testing.